-Our guide to creating a SWOT analysis to define digital strategy using the TOWS technique
+Our guide to creating a SWOT matrix analysis to prioritize digital marketing strategy with the TOWS technique

 A SWOT analysis is an essential part of any business or marketing plan.
 It allows you to create a plan of action based not on what you’re interested in doing or on your gut-feel, but what you need to do given the situation in the marketplace.
 It considers your capabilities for marketing against competitors plus looks at opportunities created as new technologies are introduced.

 As you’ll know it’s a planning tool summarising the internal Strengths and Weaknesses against external Opportunities and Threats.
 These external opportunities and threats are available to all competitors in the marketplace.
 Our technique recommends a 2 X 2 matrix for SWOT and TOWS analysis, you'll find examples below.

 When creating a digital marketing plan, SWOT analysis is an essential step.
 I think it’s sometimes seen as…

 How to use the power of the 70:20:10 rule as a marketing model to prioritize your digital marketing strategy